A Peek into the History of CIS of Kalamazoo

 In 1999, Pam Kingery was chosen to create the Kalamazoo affiliate of the national organization to help overcome the barriers that derail kids, giving them hope and the belief they can succeed in school, graduate and be prepared for life.

-In 2003, two other organizations merged with CIS: Kalamazoo Public Education Foundation (KPEF) and Kalamazoo Area Academic Achievement Program, also known as KAAAP.
-(KAAAP was initiated in 1992 by the Kalamazoo Chamber of Commerce and matched elementary students to a mentor committed to seeing the young person through high school graduation.)
+In 2003, two organizations merged: Kalamazoo Public Education Foundation (KPEF) and Kalamazoo Area Academic Achievement Program, also known as KAAAP.
+(KAAAP was initiated in 1992 by the Kalamazoo Chamber of Commerce and matched elementary students to a mentor committed to seeing the young person through high school graduation.).
+Upon the completion of this merger, and the desire to implement the national Communities In Schools (CIS) model of integrated students services, the CIS of Kalamazoo affiliate was officially formed.
+To this day, the organization has steadily grown: from three employees to over 140, and from serving students in three schools to 22.

-And while we aren’t fortune tellers, we know that whatever the future holds, thanks to imagination and hard work of this community working together, more and more of our kids will succeed in school and life.
+Thanks to imagination and hard work of this community working together, more and more Kalamazoo kids will succeed in school and life.